Here are some important and interesting facts about Brazil and Jericoacoara.

 Best Time To Go

 Any time is a good time to visit Jericoacoara.
-The climate only varies slightly.
+The weather only varies slightly.
 There is more wind and sunshine between July and February.
-After February until June the "rainy season" begins which means you experience rain showers and cloud cover that on occasion can last an entire day, but most often clears up.
+After February until June the "rainy season" begins, which means you will experience rain showers and cloud cover that, occasionally, can last an entire day, but most often clears up.

 National Holidays from December - February.
 This is when Brazilians (particularly from the south) take their vacations and go to the Northern beaches.
 At this time it is wise to book ahead since accomodation options can fill up and run out of vacancies.